 The Missing Macro

-Say “yes” to healthy fat.
+Say “yes” to dietary fat.

 Protein, carbohydrates, and fat are essential macronutrients.
 Your body needs them (all of them) to function.
 Even with the popularity of higher protein and fat diets, dancers tend to be somewhat fat-phobic.